 Commission staff serve as one of two technical monitors on a RESTORE Act Science Program-funded project to evaluate Trophic Interactions and Habitat Requirements of Gulf of Mexico Bryde’s Whales.
-The timeframe for the project is June 2017 to May 2020.
-Field studies will include shipboard surveys, passive acoustic monitoring, tagging, prey characterization using echosounders and net tows, and collection of biological samples.
-The focus of the field work would be on primary habitat in the eastern Gulf, but the spatial scope could be expanded to other potential habitat areas.
-Expected outcomes include an improved understanding of population status, identification of habitat features and characteristics (including critical habitat primary constituent elements), and a better understanding of the risk of exposure to human activities in the Gulf.
+The timeframe for the project is June 2017 to May 2021.
+Field studies included shipboard surveys, passive acoustic monitoring, tagging, prey characterization using echosounders and net tows, and collection of biological samples.
+The focus of the field work was on primary habitat in the eastern Gulf, and outcomes will include an improved understanding of population status, identification of habitat features and characteristics (including critical habitat primary constituent elements), and a better understanding of the risk of exposure to human activities in the Gulf.

 Commission Reports and Publications

 Gulf of Mexico Marine Mammal Research and Monitoring Meeting Summary (Marine Mammal Commission 2015)

 |Letter Date||Letter Description|